oleksiyk/kafka/README.md

 // consumer.init(strategy)....
 ```

-You can also write your own assignment strategy function and provide it as `fn` options of the strategy item.
+You can also write your own assignment strategy function and provide it as `fn` option of the strategy item.

 ### GroupConsumer options